Functors of actions: Cosmological gravitology

-With brown we present the \textit{massive gravity} models, $m_g > 0$.
-With pink we show the dRGT models of resummation of massive gravity \cite{2011PhRvL.106w1101D} .
+In brown, we present the \textit{massive gravity} models, $m_g > 0$, including the dRGT model, namely the resummation of massive gravity~\cite{2011PhRvL.106w1101D}.

-With blue contours we show all the models which we add an additional field.
-This field can by a Tensor, $T_{\mu\nu}$, and models such Bigravity and Multigravity are constrained from GW Oscillations.

-With light blue we present the models where we add an additional field which is a vector, $V_{\mu}$, and models such as Proca $m_V>0$, General Proca and TeVeS (MOND) models.

-With Green contours, we show the models where we add an additional Field which is a scalar, $\phi$.
-Most simple extensions of this models have been describe by Horndeski, which we re-introduce in \refS{sec:Horndeski_Theory}.
-These models include Love-Lock, Quintesence, Brans-Dicke, $f(R)$ \cite{1970MNRAS.150....1B,2007PhRvD..76f4004H,2004PhRvD..70d3528C}, KGB, Gauss-Bonnet, Galileon and the Galileon of unified Dark Energy and Dark Matter (UDEDM) models.
-The Galileon UDEDM where recently constrained by SuperNovae-Type Ia as it is denoted from the diagram by green colors \cite{2018JCAP...02..003K}.
-Most of these models are constrained by Large Scale Structure observables as indicated by the characteristic black border.
-The Beyond Horndeski models can by classified as the ones that have different metric within the Horndeski framework, such as $C(X)$, $D(X)$, $E(X)$, which are modifications of the metric, which are not yet tested against observational data.
+Blue shapes denote all the models which add an additional field.
+These are grouped by the properties of the new field.
+In dark blue are models with a tensor field, $T_{\mu\nu}$.
+These are models such as bigravity and multigravity, which are constrained from GW oscillations.
+Models in light blue are the ones with a vector field $V_{\mu}$, such as Proca $m_V>0$, General Proca and TeVeS (MOND) models.
+In green-blue shapes, there are models with an additional scalar field, $\phi$.
+The most simple extensions of these models have been described by Horndeski, which we re-introduce in \refS{sec:Horndeski_Theory}.
+These models include Love--Lock, quintessence, Brans--Dicke, $f(R)$ \cite{1970MNRAS.150....1B,2007PhRvD..76f4004H,2004PhRvD..70d3528C}, KGB, Gauss-Bonnet, Galileon and the Galileon of unified dark energy and dark matter (UDEDM) models.
+The Galileon UDEDM were recently constrained by type-Ia supernovae~ \cite{2018JCAP...02..003K}, therefore it is given a green background in the diagram.
+Most of these models are constrained by LSS observables as indicated by the style of fuzzy grey border.
+The beyond-Horndeski models can by classified as the ones that have different metric within the Horndeski framework, such as $C(X)$, $D(X)$, $E(X)$, which are basically modifications of the metric.
+These models are not yet tested against observational data.

-\citet{carrasco2012effective} have introduced the notion of the Effective Field Theory of the Cosmological Large Scale Structure (EFTofLSS for short).
-Theses theories have been successful on predicting some aspects of the large scale structures \cite{2012JCAP...07..051B,2013JCAP...08..037P}. \citet{2013CQGra..30u4007P,2016PhRvD..93b3523B} have studied the large scale structure from the period of inflation to the late-time universe, using effective field theory.
-They have named this theories Effective Field Theories of Cosmological Parturbations (EFTofCP).
-These theories have also the name Effective Field Theory of Large Scale structures for applying the effective field theory for describing and searching for new physics at large scales.
+\citet{carrasco2012effective} have introduced the notion of EFTofLSS.
+These theories have been successful on predicting some aspects of the LSS~\cite{2012JCAP...07..051B,2013JCAP...08..037P}. \citet{2013CQGra..30u4007P,2016PhRvD..93b3523B} have studied the LSS from the period of inflation to the late-time universe, using EFT.
+They have named these theories EFT of cosmological perturbations (EFTofCP).
+These theories fall under EFTofLSS since they are applied to LSS and describe physics at large scales.